lodgify/public-internaltools-recruitment-be-test/README.md

 4. After all this hard work is done, support operators asked to provide some additional way to do a GDPR request for a batch of users.

 a) With the experience of the previous implementation, how you will approach this task.
-You can answer this in the PR
+You can answer this in the PR description

 b) **Optional** (nice to have): Implement this feature following approach described in a)